 For this article, we are delighted to be joined by Jonathan Sturley of Arc Monitoring.
 Jonathan is the founder, owner and Managing Director of Arc, a leading UK-based CCTV monitoring company.

-With over 35 years of industry experience, we welcomed the opportunity to talk with Jonathan, to discuss the security industry and topics surrounding remote CCTV monitoring.
+With over 35 years of industry experience, we welcomed the opportunity to discuss the security industry and topics surrounding remote CCTV monitoring with Jonathan.

 Let’s get started with the interview.